SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 -   `SSLPort` sets the https port. websocket connections(wss) use the same port, too.
 -   `enableCORS` sets whether CORS connections to chowder server is enabled or not.
 -   `VRMode` sets the VR mode to use.
 Currently available values ​​are "plane" (plane view) or "cylinder" (curved surface view) or "360" (360 degree view).
+-   `reduceUpdate` Set true to reduce the frequency of issuing various update notifications from the Controller.
+The default is false.
+-   `reduceInterval` When `reduceUpdate` is true, specify the maximum waiting time in milliseconds when reducing the frequency of issuing update notifications, etc. The default value is 500.
+-   `tileviewerCursorSize` Set the cursor size as a relative value when using the RemoteCursor function in TileViewer.
+The default value is 100.

 Managing Administrative Users
 ---------------------------------------------------